mimi804/cmpm80k-project/README.md

 IF A MOUSE GETS A COOKIE

-By Miriam Tekle, Janeen Sinon, Matthew Savage
+By Miriam Tekle, Janeen Simon, Matthew Savage